What is a geology map?

 We have several ways for you to look at the geology beneath you.
-Our Map Viewers page is a good place to start, or you could go straight to our Geology of Great Britain viewer.
+Our map viewers page is a good place to start, or you could go straight to our BGS Geology Viewer.
 If it’s a paper map you want to see, we recommend a visit to the BGS maps portal.

 Where can I purchase paper maps?

 Paper maps are available from our online shop.
 You can also view our catalogue of 6000 digital scans of paper maps in our maps portal.

 Where can I get digital data?

 Data is typically available under licence (i.e. for a fee).
 However, an increasing amount is available for view or download.
 Our datasets page can provide details of the different datasets available.
 Each page will provide information about data coverage, prices, formats and who to contact.
 Many products also offer sample data downloads and user guides to help you decide if the data is suitable for you.

 I don’t have a GIS.
 Can I still view the data?